EugeneXiang/ECHOscore/README.md

-# 🧠 ECHOscore: Evaluator Cockpit for Human Oversight
+# 🧠 ECHOscore: Evaluator Cockpit for Harmony Outcomes

-**ECHOscore** is an interactive evaluation cockpit for aligning human-centric judgment with LLM-based scoring systems.
-It enables **multi-dimensional assessment** across compliance, coherence, fluency, logic, and more — through both subjective human input and automated scoring engines.
+**ECHOscore** is a modular evaluation cockpit designed to measure not just the correctness of outputs, but the harmony between prompts and responses—the resonance that defines meaningful alignment.
 ---

 ## ✨ Features